Sima-D/JavaCowsBullsGame/README.md

-# This is the project's README file
+# This is the Java project's README file

 ## __My Java Projects__: